 Browser-Based Parental Controls

 To turn it on, you need to open youtube.com on your browser and log in using a Google account.
-Open setting, and in the drop-down menu, you will find “restricted mode” that is disabled by default.
+Open the settings, and in the drop-down menu, you will find “restricted mode,” which is disabled by default.
 You need to turn it on and refresh the page for it to become active.